smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M04_get_help_in_red_hat_enterprise_linux/1_read_manual_pages.md

 ## 📎 Summary

-* The **`man` command** gives you access to full, offline documentation on most Linux components.
+- The **`man` command** gives you access to full, offline documentation on most Linux components.
-* Each `man` page has structured information including usage, syntax, and options.
+- Each `man` page has structured information including usage, syntax, and options.
-* Sections help you find exactly what you need — user commands, configs, system calls, etc.
+- Sections help you find exactly what you need — user commands, configs, system calls, etc.
-* Mastering `man` boosts your **self-reliance**, **speed**, and **credibility** as a Linux user or cybersecurity professional.
+- Mastering `man` boosts your **self-reliance**, **speed**, and **credibility** as a Linux user or cybersecurity professional.

----

-✅ Let me know if you'd like:

-* 🧠 Quiz + Answer Key
-* 🧪 Lab to practice man navigation and discovery
-* 📥 Export for GitHub or print
-* ⏭️ Next topic: *Use `--help`, `info`, and `whatis` as alternatives to man*

-You now know how to find answers directly inside your system, Shahid — no StackOverflow needed! 📚🐧